davewalker5/RC2014/Programs/Charles/README.md

 ## Inspiration and Further Reading

 - Peter Godfrey-Smith, *Other Minds: The Octopus, the Sea, and the Deep Origins of Consciousness* (2016).

+## SID-Ulator chirp versions

+`charles_lcd_sid.bas` copies the LCD/terminal version, and
+`charles_lcd_io_sid.bas` copies the LCD/Digital I/O version, adding the
+rising triangle chirp from `Programs/Sound/chirp.bas`.
+The original versions remain available.
+Load the chosen SID version and enter `RUN` as usual.
+These versions additionally require the SID-Ulator configured for D4/D5 (decimal 212/213).

+Charles chirps every 24 animation frames while his mood is `CONTENT` (the program's happy state), and immediately when another mood changes back to `CONTENT`.
+A startup chirp also plays as the first LCD comment is written.
+Each chirp resets the periodic counter; leaving content releases an active chirp and resets that counter.

+Small routines at lines 9200 onwards initialise, start, advance and release voice 1.
+Pitch advances within short slices of existing LCD delays and during frame delays, rather than waiting for a complete LCD write or animation frame.
+This keeps the rising notes close together.
+The sweep uses 2000-unit steps, ending at 16000, to make it faster than the original integration.
+Pitch register values are prepared once at startup; playback writes the stored bytes directly, avoiding frequency arithmetic and nested subroutine calls between notes.
+The total LCD delay-loop iteration count is preserved, although the additional BASIC checks add some overhead.
+There are no separate waits for sound playback.
+The Digital I/O version also advances sound while waiting for button release.
+Timing depends on CPU speed and the work being done, so the integrated chirp may differ in duration from the standalone example.
+No interrupt handler is required.

+The terminal version releases sound before `INPUT`, allowing its fade to finish while waiting for an answer; an unfinished chirp can therefore be shortened by a prompt.
+Periodic chirps count animation frames, not time spent waiting for terminal input.
+Both versions mute the SID on a clean quit.
+Ctrl-C bypasses that cleanup; use `OUT 212,24 : OUT 213,0` to mute manually.

+Set `SV` on line 9210 for volume (0-15), and `SP` on line 9220 for the number of happy animation frames between chirps (a positive whole number).
+Startup clears the SID registers, and these versions use voice 1 for the chirp.